NetaDAOAcademy/CoiningReason/readme.md

 **Session 2.
 Crypto-Anarchism**

 * Catherine Malabou, "[Cryptocurrencies: Anarchist Turn or Strengthening of Surveillance Capitalism?
-Bitcoin to Libra](http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/)" from _Australian Humanities Review_
+Bitcoin to Libra](http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/)," from _Australian Humanities Review_

-* Salman Sadeghi, "[In Search of Lost Time: A Note on Catherine Malabou's Reading of Cryptocurrencies](http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/) from _GCAS Review_
+* Salman Sadeghi, "[In Search of Lost Time: A Note on Catherine Malabou's Reading of Cryptocurrencies](http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/)," from _GCAS Review_

 **Session 3.
 Transcendental Blockchain**

-* Nick Land, "Crypto-Current: An Introduction to Blockchain and Philosophy," from _Sum #10.2: Cryptocene,_ https://aksioma.org/pdf/sum10-2_cryptocene.pdf
+* Nick Land, "[Crypto-Current: An Introduction to Blockchain and Philosophy](https://aksioma.org/pdf/sum10-2_cryptocene.pdf)," from _Sum #10.2: Cryptocene_

 **Session 4.
 Finance and Philosophy**